 From get-convex-agent-skills-2

-Creates reusable Convex components with isolated tables and app-facing APIs for new backend modules, integrations, or component boundaries.
+Builds reusable Convex components with isolated tables and app-facing APIs.
+Use for new components, reusable backend modules, integrations, or component boundary work.

 Create reusable Convex components with clear boundaries and a small app-facing API.